Bartolome Vicente Bacarro

-Bartolome Vicente Orpilla Bacarro (born September 18, 1966) is a retired Philippine Army lieutenant general who served as the 58th chief of staff of the Armed Forces of the Philippines from 2022 to 2023.
+Bartolome Vicente "Bob" Orpilla Bacarro (born September 18, 1966) is a retired Philippine Army lieutenant general who served as the 58th chief of staff of the Armed Forces of the Philippines from 2022 to 2023.
 He previously commanded the Southern Luzon Command.
 In 1991, Bacarro was awarded the Armed Forces of the Philippines Medal of Valor for his actions against the New People's Army in Maconacon, Isabela.

-Education
+Early life and education

-Bartolome Vicente Orpilla Bacarro graduated the Philippine Military Academy as part of Maringal Class of 1988 earning his commission as a Philippine Army second lieutenant.
-He completed his Command and General Staff Course at the United States Army Command and General Staff College at Fort Leavenworth.
+Bartolome Vicente Orpilla Bacarro was born on 18 September 1966 at San Fernando, La Union.
+Bacarro later graduated the Philippine Military Academy (PMA) as part of Maringal Class of 1988 earning his commission as a Philippine Army second lieutenant.
+Bacarro completed his Command and General Staff Course at the United States Army Command and General Staff College at Fort Leavenworth in Leavenworth, Kansas, USA.
+He also completed various courses locally such as the Basic and Advanced Infantry Officer Courses, the Basic Airborne Course and the Special Forces Combat Qualification Course.
+Bacarro also took courses overseas, such as the Combined Strategic Intelligence Training Program in Washington, D.C. and the Public Affairs Orientation Course in Hawaii.

 Military career

-Throughout his military career in the Philippine Army, Bacarro has served as Internal Auditor of the Armed Forces of the Philippines and Chief of Staff of the 4th Infantry Division.
-He has also assumed command of the 502nd Infantry Brigade, of the 2nd Infantry Division, and of the Cadet Corps of the Philippine Military Academy.